Attendance tracking – how to track and check attendance

 How do I check student attendance?

 Attendance plays an important part in education – students who attend classes regularly have a higher chance of succeeding in school and becoming a valued member of the school community.
+It is also important for tracking time and progress when homeschooling.

 This process plays an important part in increasing the student attendance rate of your school – it gives students a sense of responsibility that encourages them to attend classes and reduces absences.